ArgonDesign/alogic/doc/srams.md

   // Issue read access
   storage.read(10'd87);
   fence;
-  // Given that storage was declared as combinatorially driven, storage.rdata
+  // Given that storage was declared as combinationally driven, storage.rdata
   // is available on the following cycle. x should now be incremented by
   // whatever value is in the SRAM at address 87 x += storage.rdata;